2013–14 UConn Huskies women's basketball team: NCAA tournament

 Mosqueda-Lewis earned the regional Most Outstanding Player award.
 Dolson made her 150th start, which tied an NCAA record.

-Connecticut faced Stanford in the semi-final game.
+Connecticut faced Stanford in the semifinal game.
 The Huskies scored twice before the Cardinal scored, but Stanford not only took the lead at 9–8, but extended the lead to 16–10.
 The two teams played evenly for some time, and with just under six minutes to go in the first half, the Cardinal still held a six-point lead, 22–16.
 UConn pulled out to a four-point lead by halftime, although Mosqueda-Lewis had not yet scored.
 She would make up for that in the second half with 15 points, one of five players in double digits.
 In the second half, Stanford had an early three-point shot to cut the lead to three, but they would not score again for over five minutes, by which time the margin reach 17 points at 44–27.
 UConn would go on to win by 19 points, 75–56.

-The win by UConn in the semi-final game, coupled with the win by Notre Dame over Maryland in the other semi-final set up the Championship game between two undefeated teams, a theme that has been repeated in the media.
+The win by UConn in the semifinal game, coupled with the win by Notre Dame over Maryland in the other semifinal set up the Championship game between two undefeated teams, a theme that has been repeated in the media.
 Sports Illustrated summed it up by calling it "one of the most anticipated games in the sport's history".
 It is the first time in NCAA history that two unbeaten teams met in the championship game.
 The two teams are not unfamiliar with each other; both teams were in the Big East Conference until UConn joined the AAC and Notre Dame joined the ACC.
 The teams played each other 16 times since the 2009–10 season; in many cases, with much on the line.
 Most of the games affected conference standings, were conference title games or NCAA Final Four games.
 Three of the game went to overtime.
 Because the two teams were now in different conferences, it was the first time in many years the two teams had not met in the regular season.